-- Melons were popular in Europe at first, and then they were brought in America by Spanish travelers in the 16th century
+Melons were popular in Europe first, and then they were brought to America by Spanish travelers in the 16th century.

-- People in China consume the most melons out of all people worldwide
+People in China consume the highest amount of melons out of all people in the world.

-- Roasted melon seeds are a traditional snack in India and Africa, but also worldwide
+Roasted melon seeds are a traditional snack in India and Africa, but are also eaten worldwide.

-- Melons were even cultivated by the ancient Egyptians, back in 2000 BC
+Melons were even cultivated by the ancient Egyptians (2000 BC).